namenotav/helio-wellness-app/README.md

-# ☀️ Helio - Your AI Wellness Companion
+# ☀️ WellnessAI - The Health App That Knows You Better Than You Know Yourself

-Rise to your best self with AI-powered wellness coaching, smart habit tracking, and personalized health insights.
-Built as a Progressive Web App (PWA) with React and Vite.
+The world's first AI health platform with **7 KILLER FEATURES** that Samsung Health, Apple Fitness, and competitors don't have.
+Built as a Progressive Web App (PWA) with React and Capacitor for iOS/Android.

 ## 🚀 Quick Start